samternent/home/README.md

-## The personal infrastructure for samternent.
+## The personal infrastructure for ternent[dot]dev.

-All apis, apps and packages are managed through changesets.
+All apps and packages are released through changesets.

-### APIs

-APIs are published upon release to dockerhub and deployed to a kubenertes cluster through the .ops scripts.

-TODOs

-- [ ] deploy all APIs to their respective domains, in full working order with ssl.
-- [x] deploy APIs using GHA

 ### Apps

+Server apps are published upon release to dockerhub.io and deployed to a Kubernetes cluster through the .ops scripts.

-Apps are deployed upon release to Vercel through the vercel cli.
+Static sites are deployed upon release to Vercel through the vercel-cli.

 ### Packages